Tips for Buying Homeowners Insurance for First-Time Buyers

 Asking About Insurance Discounts

 An insurance policy premium can easily be cut in half with discount credits.
-So you’ll want to ask your agent about the available discount credits you may be eligible for.
-Discounts can come by way of monitored alarm for fire and burglary and windstorm inspection credits.
+So when buying homeowners insurance you’ll want to ask your agent about the available discount credits you may be eligible for.
+Discounts can come by way of monitored alarms for fire and burglary and windstorm inspection credits.

-Make sure to ask questions when purchasing homeowners insurance.
+If you’re wondering how to get homeowners insurance when buying a house these home insurance steps and tips will make the process easier.
+Make sure to ask questions when buying homeowners insurance.
 Knowing what you’re buying and what it covers is important.
 Never assume your policy is going to cover everything home-related because it’s not.
 Flooding is a prime example.
 Your homeowners insurance policy is not going to cover a flood, that is a completely separate policy.

-In addition to knowing what you’re buying it’s equally important to know who you’re buying it from.
+In addition to knowing what you’re buying it’s equally important to know who you’re buying homeowners insurance from.
 Purchasing homeowners insurance through a carrier who is not financially stable or has bad claims practices is setting yourself up for disaster.
 The cheapest homeowners insurance policy isn’t always the best policy.

 About the Author